BlueBrain/BlueCelluLab/README.rst

 Citation
 ========

-When using the BlueCelluLab software for your research, please cite the following reference (including for poster presentations):

-`BlueCelluLab: Biologically Detailed Neural Network Experimentation API <https://doi.org/10.21105/joss.07026>`_
+When using the BlueCelluLab software for your research, please cite the following paper (including for poster presentations): `BlueCelluLab: Biologically Detailed Neural Network Experimentation API <https://doi.org/10.21105/joss.07026>`_

 .. code-block::